AUDIO VERSION: YouTube Podbean

 4. They’re not your bosses.

 You don’t serve the flock, you serve God.
 In the Church today, we get this all confused.
 We often preach that it’s Christlike to serve people, and yet this isn’t Christlike at all.
-Christ served His Father and ONLY His Father (see The Right Focus in Life According to Christ).
+Christ served His Father and ONLY His Father.
 Serving people, making people happy, and satisfying people’s expectations—these things were nowhere on His priority list.
 Now of course the people who hired you will try to say that they get to have a vote concerning what you preach on.
 But no, they don’t.
 You aren’t assembling hamburgers at a fast food joint, you are speaking the words of God.
 If you were assembling burgers, then the man who owns the restaurant and owns all the pickles, mustard, and buns gets the right to tell you how to distribute his resources.
 But people do not own the wisdom of God—God does.
 When you are speaking on God’s behalf, there is no room whatsoever for accommodating human preferences.
 You are the one with the calling burning in your soul, therefore you are the one that God has approved to be His mouthpiece.
 This calling is not a group activity.
 Should Isaiah be running drafts of his prophetic visions past Ezekiel and Jeremiah for approval before he addresses the public?
 Should he allow others to omit words that God has spoken so that his message will suit the current political climate?
 This is madness.
 Speaking for God is an extremely serious thing.
 You don’t go checking His message with mortals of limited understanding, you surrender your mouth to the Holy Spirit as His property and then you let Him use it to say anything He wants.
 If someone is offended, good.
 Truth offends, and if we’re never offending anyone from the pulpit then we’re in serious trouble.

 As a legitimate shepherd of God’s flock, you are a rare commodity.
 You are one of the Samuels of our time.
 It’s important that you realize how special this calling is that God has put on your life.
 You don’t go grubbing around begging people to listen to you, you have confidence that God will bring His flock to you.
 When God called you to be one of His shepherds, He already knew which sheep He wanted you to interact with.
 Maybe you’re between posts and you can’t find any church that will look twice at your resume.
 Maybe you’ve never been to seminary and you don’t have the right degrees and certificates to “prove” that you are supposed to be functioning as a shepherd in God’s Church.
 Don’t be discouraged.
 The passion burning in your soul is your guarantee that God will soon be connecting you with the next flock that He wants to use you to minister to.
 It doesn’t matter if people don’t approve of you as a legitimate shepherd.
 God is your Boss, and God makes people align with His agenda, He doesn’t align with theirs.
 God never makes a mistake in His calling.
 You can make a mistake by forgetting that God is the One you are serving.
 Nothing will drain the life out of you faster than trying to serve people or letting people define God’s will for your life.
 You must get your orders from God alone.